-All selections are done a module by module and bunch by bunch basis.
+All the selections are done a module by module and bunch by bunch basis.
 In this analysis, the channel which has a ADC signal larger than 2.5 PE, which corresponds to TDC threshold, is defined as the hit.

-At the first step hits are clustered with following criteria; When more than 3 hits are found within 100 nsec, all the hits within $\pm$ 50 nsec from the mean time are grouped in a cluster.
-Within the cluster the number of planes with at least one coincidence hit in a both x and y layers , which are called active layers, is counted.
-Figure 4.1 shows the distribution of number of planes with the active layers, which are called active planes, and Fig.4.2 shows total PE of all hits in the active layer divided by the number of active layers (PE/(number of active layers)).
+At the first step hits are clustered with following criteria; If there are more than 3 hits within 100 nsec, all the hits within \pm 50 nsec from the mean time are brought together into a cluster.
+Within the cluster the number of planes with at least one coincidence hit in a both x and y layers 1 , which are called active layers, is counted.
+Figure 4.1 shows the distribution of the number of planes with the active layers, which are called active planes, and Fig.4.2 shows total PE of all hits in the active layer divided by the number of active layers (PE/(number of active layers)).
 The event with more than 2 active planes and more than 6.5 PE/(number of active layers) is selected.

-&lt;sup>1INGRID module consists 11 planes and the plane consists 2 layers.
+1INGRID module consists 11 planes and the plane consists 2 layers.
 Each layer has 24 scitillator bars and the direction of scitillator is perpendicular each other layer.